 “The best science fiction is heavy on science and light on fiction,” Professor Chris Mason told us in his interview on science fiction and space travel.
-A geneticist and computational biologist at Cornell, he is just one of several scientists who have recommended sci-fi books on our site.
+A geneticist and computational biologist at Cornell, he is just one of several scientists who have recommended the best sci-fi books on our site.
 Below, we've collected all our sci-fi books recommended by scientists—good choices for readers who love their fiction scientific.

 “It’s a fabulous book of something that will likely be in our near future.
 The book started as chapters that were released for free and everyone was effusive in their praise for the accuracy of the technical details and the acumen of the writer to get everything just right.
 Even though it’s fiction, everything’s based on technology and methods that exist.
 It required no new technology that we don’t have right now.”
 Read more...